pyphs/pyphs/index.rst

 Introduction
 --------------
-PyPHS implements a set of numerical method for the treatment of dynamical systems in the *Port-Hamiltonian Systems* (PHS) formalism.
+PyPHS implements a set of numerical methods for the treatment of dynamical systems in the *Port-Hamiltonian Systems* (PHS) formalism.
 This structures physical systems into

 * energy conserving parts,